 I combine theoretical analyses, behavioral experiments, and computational simulations in my research.
 I work at the intersection of cognitive science, philosophy of science, complex systems, and artificial intelligence.

-When I am not learning or studying learning, I like to play music, sing, travel, and improve my bird categorization skills, and attempt to sail away from and back to the marinas without sinking.
+When I am not learning or studying learning, I like to play music, sing, travel, conduct clay & glazing studies, and improve my bird categorization skills, and attempt to sail away from and back to the marinas without sinking.